chris-sean/esg/README.md

 ### Scene

-Sometimes developer need to send a JSON to the client.
+Sometimes developer need to respond a JSON to the client.
 There are error code and error description within the payload.

 ```json
 {